-Therefore, the comet assay combined with the MN test is the most appropriate study for the Substance.
+Therefore, the comet assay combined with the MN test is the most appropriate study.

-1.3.
+1.4.
 Specification of the study design

 You did not specify the species to be used for testing.
 According to the test method OECD TG 489, the test must be performed in rats.
 According to the test method OECD TG 474, the test may be performed in mice or rats.
 Therefore, the combined must be conducted in the rat.